chenx/WordPress_Extension/README.md

 WordPress is a popular blogging software.
 It has a lot of nice-looking themes.
 If it can be used as website framework, then we can instantly make use of it abundant themes and avoid doing a lot of user interface work.

-This project aims to extend WordPress as a general website framework.
+This project aims to extend WordPress as a general website framework in a non-invasive way.
 It reuses WordPress's membership/login system, role system, and themes.
 It then provides logged-in user page templates for different themes.
 Logged-in user page templates use current theme's header and footer, get logged-in user's identity and profile from WordPress built-in API, thus allow creating any custom pages and functions.

 This project is based on WordPress version 4.3.